Delicatessen: M-Estimation in Python

-where $\boldsymbol{\theta} = (\boldsymbol{\gamma}, EC_{20})$.
-Solving $\psi(R_i, D_i, \boldsymbol{\theta})$ means the variance for $EC_{20}$ is also estimated through the sandwich variance.
+where $\boldsymbol{\theta} = (\boldsymbol{\gamma}, \delta_a)$.
+The variance for $\delta_{a}$ is automatically estimated through the sandwich.
 The sandwich variance can then be used to construct Wald-type 95\% confidence intervals (CI).
-The data and estimated dose-response curve are shown in Figure 1b.
-The estimated $EC_{20}$ was 1.86 (95\% CI: 1.58, 2.14).
-This example highlights how estimating equations can be stacked with equations for transformations of the parameters, e.g., $EC_{20}$, and point and variance estimates for those transformations can be computed using \texttt{delicatessen}.
+The estimated dose-response curve using \texttt{delicatessen} and the built-in estimating equations is shown in Figure 1b.
+The estimated 20\% effective concentration was 1.86 (95\% CI: 1.58, 2.14).
+This example highlights how M-estimation can be used to apply the delta method, with \texttt{delicatessen} automating the process.

-In our final example, we consider the problem of standardization.
-Often the available data is not a random sample of the population of interest.
-As an archetypical example, consider the biomarker data from a convenience sample of HIV patients ($n=57$) in Kamat et al. (2012) \cite{Kamat2012}.
-When comparing the prevalence of recent drug use (either cocaine or opiates) to a more generalizable cohort,\cite{D2021} drug use is notably higher in Kamat et al.'s sample (70\% versus 8\%).
-As Kamat et al. reported differential biomarker expression by cocaine use, the differential patterns in drug use between data sets indicates that the summary statistics on biomarker expression may not be generalizable.
+Finally, consider the problem of standardization.
+Often the available data is not a random sample of the population.
+Consider the biomarker data from a convenience sample of HIV patients ($n=57$) in Kamat et al. (2012) \cite{Kamat2012}.
+When comparing the prevalence of recent drug use (either cocaine or opiates) to a more generalizable cohort,\cite{D2021} drug use was notably higher in Kamat et al.'s sample (70\% versus 8\%).
+As Kamat et al. reported differential biomarker expression by cocaine use, differential patterns in drug use between data sets indicates that the summary statistics on biomarker expression may not be generalizable.
 To account for the discrepancy in drug use, we standardized the mean for select biomarkers to the distribution of drug use in the secondary data source using inverse odds weights \cite{Westreich2017}.
-Inverse odds weights were estimated using a logistic regression model \cite{Lever2016}.
-The estimating equation for the logistic model is
+Inverse odds weights were estimated using a logistic regression model \cite{Lever2016}, with the estimating equations

-where $X_i$ indicates drug use for individual $i$, $S_i$ indicates if the individual was in the Kamat et al. ($S_i=1$) or secondary data source ($S_i=0$), and $\text{expit}(.)$ is the inverse logit.
+where $X_i$ indicates drug use for individual $i$, $S_i$ indicates if the individual was in the Kamat et al. study ($S_i=1$) or in the cohort ($S_i=0$), and $\text{expit}(.)$ is the inverse logit.
 The estimating equation for the weighted mean is

 where $\text{log}(B_i^m)$ is the log-transformed biomarker $m$, $\mu_m$ is the mean for biomarker $m$, and